Published on February 2nd, 2009 | by Ozlem Avcioglu0

 Amankila is on an impressive setting, with spectacular views and seaside seclusion, to mountains and valleys rich with Bali’s diverse culture.
 The fabled Mount Agung, a volcano revered as a home of the gods by the Balinese, rears 3,142m above sea level, providing a dramatic backdrop to the 34 timeless-styled-villas.

 Being on the coast near the village of Manggis in East Bali, Amankila has a private beach, incredible views of the Lombok Strait and cliff-side grounds around the three-tiered pool.
 Surrounded by frangipani trees, the lobby affords exceptional ocean views, as well as views of the resort’s signature three-tiered pool.
 Down below the resort, set back from the private beach in a coconut grove, is the Beach Club which offers another pool, as well as casual dining.
 The Beach Club is located at the base of the cliff, a five minutes’ walk below the main resort.
-The beach is ideal for surfing, boogie boards and kayaks rather than swimming.
+The beach is ideal for a surf board, a boogie board and a tandem sea kayak rather than swimming.

 The 34 stilted free-standing suites are tucked into the lush vegetation around the resort, and all have outstanding sea views.They reflect the lines and flow of their East Bali surroundings, in particular the royal water palace just outside Amlapura, the district capital.